roryma/pylambda/README.md

 It evaluates lambda expressions by binding python arguments to its variables.
-Behind the scenes it actually converts a lambda expression into a python expression consisting of anonymous functions (defined using `lambda`.) and then combines it with the python arguments.
+Behind the scenes it actually converts a lambda expression into a python expression consisting of anonymous functions (defined using `lambda`) and then combines it with the python arguments.

-For information on lambda expressions, see http://wikipedia.org/wiki/Lambda\_calculus.
+For information on lambda expressions, see http://wikipedia.org/wiki/Lambda_calculus.

 Usage
 -----